ScottLogic/blog/_posts/repid-development-with-devin.markdown

 | Risk | Over-generation in-file | Architectural drift, hidden debt |
 | Strength | Fast micro-completion | Multi-step autonomous execution |
 | Review need | Line-by-line | Strategic + targeted logic verification |
+**Table:** A comparison of Copilot and Devin, contrasting a prompt-driven assistant with an autonomous agentic collaborator, and how each fits into different phases of software development.

 ## When to Use AI Tools

-While the output is impressive, AI does not replace engineering skill — it augments it.
+While the output is impressive, AI does not replace engineering skill—it augments it.
 Appropriate application is critical.

 For business-critical applications and core logic, skilled software engineers are still the safest approach.
 Tools like Copilot can relieve cognitive burden and allow focus on logic over syntax.
-However, without hands-on experience, developers cannot critically assess tool output.
+Without hands-on experience, developers cannot critically assess tool output.
 I would recommend against encouraging junior developers to rely heavily on these tools early in their careers.

 Devin could be driven by any user with enough business knowledge to describe features.
 This temptation should be resisted.
-Without engineering involvement, the product will accumulate hard-to-track bugs, security flaws and an unwieldy codebase that even the AI will struggle to keep in context.
+Without engineering involvement the product will accumulate hard-to-track bugs, security flaws and an unwieldy codebase that even the AI will struggle to keep in context.

 For greenfield development at the very start, I found Copilot helpful and Devin clumsy.
 Early projects have interdependent tasks, leading to waiting.
-Copilot can automate small bits of boilerplate and scaffolding.
+Copilot can automate boilerplate and scaffolding.

 Devin became effective once a baseline level of maturity was reached.
-I could then use it for self-contained features, bug fixes and adding test automation.
+I could then use it for self-contained features, bug fixes and test automation.
 These could be done in parallel and merged when ready.

-So, for greenfield development, start with a real team, optionally using augmentation like Copilot.
+My recommendation for greenfield development is to start with a real team, optionally using augmentation like Copilot.
 Then bring Devin online to accelerate delivery at an appropriate point.
 For example, in a recent project we had to make a major change to the auth system that broke all the Playwright tests.
 The testers had to update a large number of tests before proceeding, creating a bottleneck.
 With a system like Devin, we could have set it to correcting the Playwright tests while testers focused on higher-value feature validation.

 I can also see Devin being effective for creating and maintaining standard end-to-end tests, freeing testers to focus on critical scenarios.
-Similarly, on the development side, there may be value in using agentic AI for routine bug fixing while the team focuses on feature development.
+Similarly, agentic AI may add value handling routine bug fixing while the team focuses on feature development.

-Finally, in the hands of non-engineers (designers, product owners, entrepreneurs), agentic AI can be used to rapidly prototype ideas before engaging the development team.
-But don't be fooled into thinking that a prototype or proof of concept created this way is appropriate in any way, shape, or form for production.
+In the hands of non-engineers (designers, product owners, entrepreneurs), agentic AI can rapidly prototype ideas before engaging the development team.
+But a prototype created this way is not suitable for production.

 ## Key Insights

-This experiment yielded several key insights:

 - **Devin is a productivity multiplier**, but only when paired with strong engineering discipline.
 - **Validation is non-negotiable**, especially for logic-heavy applications.
-- **AI-generated code can be overwhelming**, and tools like Copilot or Claude are useful for review.
+- **AI-generated code can be overwhelming**; tools like Copilot or Claude help with review.
-- **Design and UX still benefit from human input**, even when AI handles the scaffolding.
+- **Design and UX still benefit from human input**, even when AI handles scaffolding.

 ## Conclusion

+The next logical step is to try using Devin with a large, existing codebase and use it to add new features and fix bugs.
+We can then assess its output and see how it copes with code patterns it did not create itself.
+It would also be instructive to compare Devin with other agentic tools to see how they compare in price and performance.

 Devin is a powerful tool, but it’s not a shortcut to good software.
-It is a force multiplier for developers who know how to guide it, validate its output, and maintain what it builds.
+It is a force multiplier for developers who guide it, validate its output and maintain what it builds.
 Used wisely, it can accelerate delivery, but it still needs a human engineer in the loop.